ayusharyakashyap/visual-analytics-workflow/Task 2 - Life-Expectancy/ReadMe.md

 4. **Fourth Run**
    We look at trends of these factors.

-## Folder Structure
+## Folder Structure:
-- **Codes**
-  This folder contains all the scripts for:
-  - Data visualization
-  - Machine learning (K-means clustering)
-  - Data preprocessing

-- **Files**
-  This folder contains the dataset and preprocessed files.

-- **Images**
+● Codes
+- Contains all the files used for plotting visualizations , ml model

+(k-means clustering) and preprocessing codes.
+● Files

+- Contains all the preprocessed files , given dataset.
+● Images

-  This folder contains images used in the report, as well as some extra images.
+- Contains all the images used in the report , named as per the name in the report.
+Few extra images are also there.

-## How to Run the Code
+To run the code:

-1. Download all the files, including the notebooks from the `Codes` folder, into one folder.
-2. Ensure all files and notebooks are in the same folder.
+Download all the flies in a single folder , along with the notebooks from codes folder.
+Make sure all the files and notebooks are in the same folder.
-3. Open and run the notebooks in order.

-## Requirements
-- Python 3.x
-- Required Libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`, `re`

-Feel free to explore the project and share your feedback!
+Now one can run each notebook